nguyendangminh/allowcors/README.md

 # AllowCORS
 `AllowCORS` is a multi-backend reserve proxy.
-It's built to help developers bypass CORS.
+It's built to help developers to bypass same-origin policy.

 ## Install
 ```